jkunimune15/studentgovernment/student_government_bylaws.md

 Director and Assistant Director of Service also schedule regular meetings with the Student Affairs adviser, faculty adviser, and staff adviser to keep them up to date and find opportunities to involve the entire Olin community in maintaining a spirit of service and volunteerism.
-Announcements of meetings times and agendas are sent to the SERV mailing list prior to meetings.

 #### Section 5.
 SERV Budget.